Reflections for the Fourth Sunday of Easter (And also Earth Day)

 That isn’t happening because so many remarkable ways of human flourishing are bound up with the burning of fossil fuels.
 The human experience has been transformed, and continues to be transformed, by an outwardly racing horizon of knowledge, mobility, sustenance.
 Staggering newness and possibility.
 It goes on.
 But our way of being in this world is absolutely dependent on pollution on a vast scale.
 And we are being overtaken by the costs.

 The reef is being destroyed—this planet is being devastated within the space of human generations—because God set us in the midst of creation to be its caretakers but we have been thieves, and we have been bandits, and sometimes we have behaved like hired hands, but we have refused to be creation’s shepherd.
 Would you lay down your life to redeem a billion—a billion—dead corals?
 God forgive us that in unison we would say no in our hearts.

 And thank God for so loving the world.
 The scripture does not say that God so loved humankind.
 God so loved the world: the whole creation that has its breath and tide from God.
 And we should consider the possibility that the God who set us in a garden has not willed our salvation as an end in itself, but for the sake of the whole groaning creation.
 Consider that we are being made fit creatures to dwell as a part of this.
 Made fit to live as God’s image-bearing creatures in the world—to be God’s shepherding creatures, as Christ has shepherded us.
-And that no more diminishes us than the Good Shepherd, who laid down life for his sheep, is diminished by his sacrifice.
-That is Christ’s glory.
-And the only glory of humankind is to reflect that glory in our capacity to take up the caring, loving labor of God in the world.
+And that vocation no more diminishes us than the Good Shepherd, who laid down life for his sheep, is diminished by his sacrifice.
+That obedience to love is Christ’s glory.
+And the only glory of humankind is to reflect that glory in our capacity to take up our place in the caring, loving labor of God for the world.